 Dr. Caudill serves as Co-Editor for Youth Violence and Juvenile Justice and serves as an Editorial Board Member for the Journal of Criminal Justice as part of his service to the discipline.
 Additionally, he serves as an ad hoc reviewer for several other peer-reviewed academic journals where he reviews scientific research on a range of topics, including policing culture, policing strategies, gangs, public policy, therapeutic program evaluations, organizational behavior, institutional misconduct, and recidivism.

-When not attending to his professional duties, Dr. Caudill enjoys exploring the wonders of Colorado with his wife Jana and their two girls, Sadie and Cassidy.
+When not attending to his professional duties, Dr. Caudill enjoys exploring the wonders of Colorado with his family.

 Areas of Interest